synaps-io/synaps-go/README.md

 In order to receive webhooks, you'll need to create an endpoint that can receive and handle the webhook events.
 Below is an example of how to set up the necessary components.

-> You can check the full example in the [exemples/individual/webhook/main.go](https://github.com/synaps-hub/synaps-sdk-go/blob/main/examples/individual/webhook/main.go) file within the repository.
+> You can find the complete example in the [examples/individual/webhook/main.go](https://github.com/synaps-hub/synaps-sdk-go/blob/main/examples/individual/webhook/main.go) file within the repository.

 #### Import
 ```go